7sne/dach/README.md

 **Dach**: Democratizing the creation of elegant banners for everyone's project.

 > **Note**
-> This project is still in early development. (de-facto partially unusable as of now).
+> This project is still in early development.
 > I would be extremely grateful for any future feedback, issues, or contributions.

 ## Overview